oveee92/oveee92.github.io/docs/bash_hotkeys.md

 It will let you:

 - Exit out of your `sudo -i` shell
-- exit your current SSH session
+- log out your current serial or SSH session
-- exit your interactive Python interpreter
+- quit your interactive Python interpreter
-- exit out of your mysql client
+- exit out of your mysql client shell
-- quit your tmux session
+- end your tmux session
 - and probably much more

-without writing the exit command explicitly.
+without writing the exit commands explicitly.

 ### ++ctrl+r++